Jharkhand gets second Vande Bharat Express, to run between Ranchi and Howrah | Business

 The fare between Ranchi and Howrah will be Rs 2,045 for executive AC chair car, and Rs 1,030 for AC chair car without meal.

-Around 70 school students, teachers and principals also got free ride on the train from Ranchi today.
+Around 70 school students, teachers and principals also got a free ride on the train from Ranchi on Sunday.

-''I feel very lucky to get chance to travel on the train on its inaugural day.
+''I feel very lucky to travel on the train on its inaugural day.
 I have been selected for the journey in the train through a painting competition.
 Vande Bharat reflects the progress of new India,'' Ishita Kumari, a class 9 student said.

 During its regular run, the train will depart from Ranchi at 5.15 am and reach Howrah at 12.20 pm.
-While returning, the train will leave Howrah at 3.45 pm and reach Ranchi at 10.50 pm.
+On its return journey, the train will leave Howrah at 3.45 pm and reach Ranchi at 10.50 pm.

 The trial run of the Ranchi-Howrah Vande Bharat was successfully conducted on September 21.